Three local boxers set to fight

 “I’m really looking to be able to redeem that,” he said.
 “I’m just hoping that I actually get to the ring this time.”

-When his first fight fell through, he stepped away from boxing for bit to train for Ironman Lake Placid, which he ultimately finished in July in 13 hours, 9 minutes, 19 seconds.
+When that fight fell through, he stepped away from boxing for bit to train for Ironman Lake Placid, which he ultimately finished in July in 13 hours, 9 minutes, 19 seconds.
 Stamina along with being a southpaw — a stance where the right foot and hands are forward, often used by left-handed fighters — will be his biggest strength.

 “I’ve got a pretty good reach too,” Hesseltine said.
 “I’ve just got to out-endurance them.”